Aditya Roy Kapur: Breakthrough and career fluctuations (2013–present)

-In 2020, he starred as Vishal Agnihotri in the action thriller road film Sadak 2 alongside Sanjay Dutt and Alia Bhatt, which released on 28 August 2020 on the streaming platform Disney+ Hotstar.
+He then starred as Vishal Agnihotri in the road film Sadak 2 alongside Sanjay Dutt and Alia Bhatt, which released on the streaming platform Disney+ Hotstar.
 The film was universally panned by critics, with criticism for its performance, script, dialogues and use of clichés.
 Anupama Chopra of Film Companion wrote, "The storytelling, performances dialogue, cinematography, songs, background music – all seem to belong to the 90's".
-The same year he starred in the black comedy crime film Ludo as Aakash Chauhan alongside Sanya Malhotra which released on 12 November 2020 in Netflix and receiving positive reviews with praise towards its screenplay, cinematography, music, direction and performances of the cast.
-Nairita Mukherjee from India Today reviewed the movie positively, calling it 'naram-garam and delicious' which is "out-of-the-box while staying firmly in the box."
+He starred in the black comedy crime film Ludo as Aakash Chauhan alongside Sanya Malhotra which released on Netflix as his last film of the year.
+Tanul Thakur of The Wire noted, "Kapur is easily the best of the lot, assured, funny, relaxed, lending Ludo the breeziness it badly needs."

-Kapur and Sanjana Sanghi began shooting for the action thriller film Rashtra Kavach Om in December 2020.
-It released theatrically on 1 July 2022 with received negative response from critics towards the storyline eventually became Box office bomb.
+Kapur and Sanjana Sanghi starred in the action thriller film Rashtra Kavach Om.
+It released theatrically in 2022 with received negative response from critics towards the storyline eventually became Box office bomb.
 Nairita Mukherjee of India Today wrote "Aditya Roy Kapur's glistening biceps, though impressive, may not be strong enough to hold the weight of this strictly average actioner".

-Upcoming project

-Kapur will next star alongside Mrunal Thakur in the crime thriller Gumraah, the Hindi remake of the 2019 Tamil film Thadam.

-In the media

-Kapur is frequently featured in the Times of India's Most Desirable Men list rank at No 28 in 2018 No 11 in 2019 and No 3 in 2020.
+In 2023, Kapur starred in The Night Manager, a remake of the British television series of the same name, playing the part originally played by Tom Hiddleston.
+Saibal Chatterjee of NDTV opined, "Kapur's performance isn't a patch on Hiddleston's.
+But the adaptation allows him to be himself.
+That works to his advantage."
+In April 2023 he starred in Gumraah alongside Mrunal Thakur, which was the Hindi remake of the 2019 Tamil film Thadam.
+Zinia Bandyopadhyay of India Today noted, "Aditya Roy Kapur is earnest in playing both the characters and tries to make you feel how they are starkly different from each other with his performance."
+The film underperformed commercially, becoming a box-office disaster.

+Kapur played the lead in Anurag Basu's film Metro...
+In Dino in 2025 alongside Sara Ali Khan.